The Cyan Language

-The language does not demand that the return value type of a block be declared.
-In some situations, the compiler may not be able to deduce the return type: \begin{cyan} :b = [^b]; \end{cyan} To prevent this kind of error, when a block is assigned to a variable {\tt b} in its declaration, as in this example, {\tt b} is only considered declared after the compiler reaches the beginning of the next statement.
-Then in this code the compiler would sign the error ``{\tt b} was not declared"\/.
-In the general case, in an assignment ``{\tt :v = e}"\/ variable {\tt v} cannot be used in {\tt e}.
+The language does not demand that the return value type of a function be declared.
+In some situations, the compiler may not be able to deduce the return type: \begin{cyan} var b = { ^b }; \end{cyan} To prevent this kind of error, when a function is assigned to a variable {\tt b} in its declaration, as in this example, {\tt b} is only considered declared after the compiler reaches the beginning of the next statement.
+Then in this code the compiler would sign the error ``{\tt b} was not declared''\/.
+In the general case, in an assignment ``{\tt var v = e}''\/ variable {\tt v} cannot be used in {\tt e}.

-Sometimes a block should return a value for the method in which it is instead of returning a value for the call to {\tt eval} or {\tt eval:}.
-For example, in an object {\tt Person} that defines a variable {\tt age}, method {\tt getLifePhase} should return a string describing the life phase of the person.
-This method should be made using keyword {\tt return} as shown below. \begin{cyan} public fun getLifePhase -> String [ if ( age < 3 ) [ return "baby" ] else if ( age <= 12 ) [ return "child" ] else if ( age <= 19 ) [ return "teenager" ] else [ return "adult" ] ] \end{cyan} If \verb@^@ were used, this would be considered to be the return of the block, not the return of the method.
-A {\tt return} statement causes a return to the method that called the current method, as usual.